bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Yeah, exactly, because now all the websites will use Satoshi per byte

-Aaron van Wirdum: 00:31:08

-and

 Sjors Provost: 00:31:10

-yeah the annoying thing about the standard that it was using before is if you type one because you intended one satoshi per byte, you're actually saying, I don't know, a thousand satoshi per byte, or some really obscene number that would be very expensive if you don't know what you're doing.
+Yeah the annoying thing about the standard that it was using before is if you type one because you intended one satoshi per byte, you're actually saying, I don't know, a thousand satoshi per byte, or some really obscene number that would be very expensive if you don't know what you're doing.
 There is actually protection against that since a few years.

 Aaron van Wirdum: 00:31:29